flare-foundation/docs/docs/user/governance/voting.md

 This block is called the [vote power block](../../tech/governance.md#the-vote-power-block).

 There is a **notice period** before snapshots are taken.
-It you need to wrap tokens before a voting, **wrap them during this period so that they are always included in the snapshot**.
+If you need to wrap tokens before a voting, **wrap them during this period so that they are always included in the snapshot**.

 !!! tip
     It is worth noting that you can use the same `$WSGB` tokens to simultaneously vote on STPs and delegate to [FTSO data providers](glossary.md#data_provider).